 Autodidact.
 Composer, sound artist, musician and performer who lives in Stockholm, Sweden.
 Jordansson has been writing music for theatre, ballet and film since 1985 for productions in Sweden, Norway, Italy, USA, and UK.
 He worked with directors such as Kajsa Giertz, Peder Bjurman, Mick Gordon, Erica Whyman, Ted Shank, Patrick King and Arn-Henrik Blomqvist.
 Since 1999 he is also artistic director for the experimental orchestra ”The Great Learning Orchestra”.
 Jordansson has composed music for various productions.

-At the moment he is working with a theatre production at Svenska Teatern in Helsinki, Finland and music for a new documentary film about the high jumper world champion Patrik Sjöberg.
+At the moment he is working with a theatre production in Helsinki, Finland and a new book about the art of listening (out 2019).

 Jordansson has also worked in many productions as a band leader and arranger for music by artists as Tom Waits, Tiger Lillies, Franz Schubert, Nick Cave and many more.